terra-money/docs/docs/dev/spec-treasury.md

 - type: `Dec`
 - default: 5%

 The value of the Reward Weight policy lever for the current epoch.
+As of Columbus-5, the reward weight is set to `1`.

 ### Tax Caps

 - type: `map[string]Int`

-Treasury keeps a `KVStore` that maps a denomination `denom` to an `sdk.Int` that represents that maximum income that can be generated from taxes on a transaction in that denomination.
+The Treasury keeps a `KVStore` that maps a denomination `denom` to an `sdk.Int` which represents the maximum income that can be generated from taxes on a transaction in that same denomination.
 This is updated every epoch with the equivalent value of [`TaxPolicy.Cap`](#taxpolicy) at the current exchange rate.

 For instance, if a transaction's value were 100 SDT, and tax rate and tax cap 5% and 1 SDT respectively, the income generated from the transaction would be 1 SDT instead of 5 SDT, as it exceeds the tax cap.